 Contact Tarini Parti at firstname.lastname@example.org.

-Matt Berman is a deputy editor for BuzzFeed News and is based in New York.
+Matt Berman is the politics editor for BuzzFeed News and is based in New York.
+Contact this reporter at email@example.com

 Contact Matt Berman at firstname.lastname@example.org.